aferrero2707/PIXLSUS/README.md

  > You should give it a few minutes to build the first time (though subsequent builds should be faster).

+#### Create Your Own Sub-Folder
 To create a new directory directly in the web-interface, hit the "+" to create a new file in the repository, then simply use forward slashes in the filename field to automatically create a folder:
 <div style="border: dashed 1px gray;"><img src="/styles/create-folder.gif" alt=""/></div>

-3. The article markdown file is *normally* named `index.md`.
-4. Remember to include front-matter in this file:
+Remember to include front-matter in this file:
 ```
 ---
 title: A Title